Waggoner & Ball Logo

 Layered planning to anticipate future shocks while addressing ongoing stresses, guided by community values and goals.

-Waggonner & Ball is the prime consultant for Resilient Hampton, which builds upon earlier work from the Dutch Dialogues® Virginia: Life at Sea Level workshop in.
-The City committed to a holistic, multi-phase effort that includes citywide planning, addressing resilience with a local military base, and the design of specific projects that will create multiple benefits.
-This broad, comprehensive, and long term strategy values existing assets while planning for future adaptation.
+The Resilient Hampton initiative builds upon earlier work from the City’s participation in Waggonner & Ball’s Dutch Dialogues Virginia: Life at Sea Level workshop in 2015.
+Afterward, the City committed to a holistic approach in pursuing resilient solutions that integrate environmental, social, and financial factors.
+Resilient Hampton is a multi-phase effort that includes citywide planning and the design of specific projects that will leverage multiple benefits.
+This broad, comprehensive, and long-term strategy values existing assets while planning for future adaptation.

 Client